Poio-NLP/pressagio/doc/index.rst

     $ python example/text2ngram.py -n 2 -o test.sqlite tests/test_data/der_linksdenker.txt
     $ python example/text2ngram.py -n 3 -o test.sqlite tests/test_data/der_linksdenker.txt

-This will create  a file `test.sqlite` in the current directory.
+This will create  a file :code:`test.sqlite` in the current directory.
 We can now use this database to get a prediction for a phrase.
 We will use the script `example/predict.py <https://github.com/Poio-NLP/pressagio/blob/master/example/predict.py>`_ which uses the configuration file `example/example_profile.ini <https://github.com/Poio-NLP/pressagio/blob/master/example/example_profile.ini>`_.